mehulagg/gitlab/doc/user/admin_area/settings/help_page.md

 type: howto
 ---

-# Customize the Help and Sign-in page messages
+# Customize the Help and sign-in page messages

 In large organizations, it is useful to have information about who to contact or where to go for help.
 You can customize and display this information on the GitLab  `/help` page and on